 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the Designated Lead for Safeguarding is Mr Stewart and Miss Lewis.
+We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mr Stewart (Head teacher) and Miss Lewis (Head of School).

-- School Governor with special responsibility for Safeguarding : Mrs Joyce Brown.
+- School Governor with special responsibility for Safeguarding – Mrs Joanne Rees-Proud.

 - Chair of Governors – Mr Lee Ferry.